awesome-workshop/docker-singularity-hats/_episodes/12-unpacked.md

 The EP-SFT group provides a service that unpacks Docker images and makes them available via a dedicated CVMFS area.
 In the following, you will learn how to add your images to this area.
-Once you have your image(s) added to this area, these images will be automatically synchronised from the image registry to the CVMFS area within a few minutes whenever you create a new version of the image.
+Once you have your image(s) added to this area, these images will be automatically synchronized from the image registry to the CVMFS area within a few minutes whenever you create a new version of the image.

-## Exploring the CVMFS `unpacked.cern.ch` area
+# Exploring the CVMFS `unpacked.cern.ch` area

 The *unpacked* area is a directory structure within CVMFS: